makersacademy/chitter-challenge/README.md

   I want to log out of Chitter :white_check_mark:

 DatabaseConnection
-  .setup
+  * .setup
-    should respond with 1 argument :white_check_mark:
+    - should respond with 1 argument :white_check_mark:
-    should establish a connection with a given database :white_check_mark:
+    - should establish a connection with a given database :white_check_mark:
-  .query
+  * .query
-    should respond with 1 argument :white_check_mark:
+    - should respond with 1 argument :white_check_mark:
-    should execute the query string :white_check_mark:
+    - should execute the query string :white_check_mark:

 Peep
-  .create
+  * .create
-    should insert into peeps table and return an instance of a Peep :white_check_mark: should return nil if no user_id is nil :white_check_mark:
+    - should insert into peeps table and return an instance of a Peep :white_check_mark:
+    - should return nil if no user_id is nil :white_check_mark:
-  .all
+  * .all
-    should return all peeps in the peeps table :white_check_mark:
+    - should return all peeps in the peeps table :white_check_mark:

 User
-  .create
+  * .create
-    should insert a user into users table and return an instance of a User :white_check_mark: hashes the password using BCrypt :white_check_mark:
+    - should insert a user into users table and return an instance of a User :white_check_mark:
+    - hashes the password using BCrypt :white_check_mark:
-  .find
+  * .find
-    should return a specific user, by id, from the users table in an instance :white_check_mark: of a User
+    - should return a specific user, by id, from the users table in an instance of a User :white_check_mark:
-    should return nil if user_id is nil :white_check_mark:
+    - should return nil if user_id is nil :white_check_mark:

-  .authenticate
+  * .authenticate
-    should return a user if the user details match an existing user :white_check_mark:
+    - should return a user if the user details match an existing user :white_check_mark:

 ## How to use?